Alex4386-vault/warning-fork/README.md

 # warning-fork

-The Copy of the warning.or.kr, the website used to censor the internet by republic of korea.
+The Copy of the warning.or.kr, the website used to censor the internet by Korea Communications Standards Commission of republic of korea.